queryluke/masseffect-5e-data/data/traits/electrogenesis.md

       max:
         type: mod
         value: con
-    shortDesc: "Stabilize one creature or end the stunned condition on one creature"
+    shortDesc: Touch one creature to stabilize it or end the stunned condition on it.
 ---